Malware: what it is, how it works, and how to stop it

-It’s important to make a habit of checking your devices for software updates on a regular basis.
-As mentioned, hackers often use botnets and other types of malware to expose zero-day exploits to compromise your devices and network.
+Check your devices for software updates regularly.
+As mentioned, hackers often use botnets and other malware to expose zero-day exploits to compromise your devices and network.

 2. Beware of suspicious links and attachments

-Keeping an eye out for suspicious links and attachments may help prevent a malware attack from sneaking its way on your computer.
+Keeping an eye out for suspicious links and attachments may help prevent a malware attack from sneaking into your computer.
 These could look like URLs that don’t quite resemble what you’re used to seeing or email attachments from unknown senders.
-Cybercriminals love using these in addition to phishing emails and social engineering tactics to trick users into handing over their private information.
+Cybercriminals love using these, in addition to other social engineering tactics, to trick you into handing over your private information.

 3. Consider an ad-blocker

-Cyberthieves may use popups infused with spyware and/or adware to illegally track your network activity and install malware onto your device.
-To help prevent these kinds of malware attacks, consider downloading an ad- blocker.
-This cybersecurity tool helps keep malicious advertisements from appearing on your screen — and, in turn, keeps you from clicking on them.
+Cyberthieves may use pop-ups infused with spyware and/or adware to illegally track your network activity and install malware onto your device.
+Use an ad blocker to help get rid of pop-ups and prevent these kinds of malware attacks.
+This type of cybersecurity tool helps keep malicious advertisements from appearing on your screen, and, in turn, keeps you from clicking on them.

 4. Enable two-factor authentication

-Two-factor authentication comes in handy if a cybercriminal is able to access your login credentials.
-Biometric security features like fingerprint scanning and facial recognition make proving your identity a must before you can fully access your account.
+Two-factor authentication (2FA)comes in handy if a cybercriminal can access your login credentials.
+Combining biometric security features, like fingerprint scanning and facial recognition, with authenticator apps makes 2FA a powerful way of guaranteeing that you’re the only one who can fully access your account.
 And since hackers probably won’t be able to replicate your DNA and/or facial structure, they’ll likely hit an obstacle to access.

 5. Monitor your network

-Users can turn to their network activity to see if they’re potentially dealing with a malware infection.
+You can look at your network activity to see if you’re dealing with a malware infection.
 If you notice unfamiliar IP addresses taking up a large amount of your usage, a hacker could be trying to compromise the data on your devices.

 6. Download antivirus software